mike10004/cs-bridge-2020-hw4/README.md

 to run only the `q3` test cases.
 Test cases are run in parallel, but you can control that with the `--threads` option.

+### Generate Test Cases

+Create a test cases definitions file named `test-cases.json` in a question subdirectory, following the example in `q2/test-cases.json`.
+Execute

+    $ ./make_test_cases.py [SUBDIR]

+to generate input files and expected output files for each subdirectory that contains a test cases definitions file.
+Specifying `SUBDIR` is optional, and causes the program to generate test cases only for the definitions file in the specified subdirectory.

+### Prepare

 The `prepare.sh` command is executed when you're done writing all the code and need the filenames to satisfy the instructors' convention.
 Each `main.cpp` file